Amherst town budget proposal includes 1.4% pay raise, keeps tax rates and fees level

 “We don’t want to be in a position where we’re so far beyond that we’re really going to be playing catch up in a few years,” Carter said of the investments.

-The capital improvement plan includes a $60,000 placeholder for park improvements but council has not yet made any determinations on park-related spending.
+The capital improvement plan also includes a $60,000 placeholder for park improvements but council has not yet made any determinations on park-related spending.
 The park on Scotts Hill Road near Garland Avenue, bordered by Amherst County High School, has drawn concerns from council member Janice Wheaton, including being located in a floodplain.
-Wheaton was the lone opposing vote in the 4-1 council vote approving the fiscal year 2022 CIP plan.
+Wheaton was the lone opposing vote in the 4-1 council vote approving the fiscal year 2022 CIP plan during the April 14 meeting.

 Carter said at this time the $60,000 line item in the CIP, which Vice Mayor Rachael Carton described as a wish list, isn’t considered “budget ready” and council members said they would discuss any park improvements at a later time.